calitrix/oqm/README.md

     and(nameFilter('John Doe'), recentSignupsFilter('7d'))
   ).toQuery()
 )
+// SELECT * FROM users WHERE name = $1 AND created_at >= CURRENT_TIMESTAMP - INTERVAL $2
 ```

-But before you invent your custom SQL abstraction DSL you might aswell just go with an existing query builder like [knex](https://knexjs.org/).
+But before you invent your custom SQL abstraction DSL you may also think about going with an existing query builder like [knex](https://knexjs.org/).

 ### Nested reference mapping